Oirase-21/Oirase-21/README.md

 - 📫 How to reach me ...
 Email: Dbrown26@nyit.edu Phone: 6462560916

+- I am mainly using my github as proof of work and projects done.

 <!---
 Oirase-21/Oirase-21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.